8 Best Real Estate Auction Sites

 Service Link Auction is a Texas-based real estate auction company owned by Fidelity National Financial, and powered by the law firm, Hudson& Marshall.
 The company allows investors and buyers to bid on various properties, including bank-owned properties, foreclosures, short-term sales, and newly foreclosed homes.

 Service Link offers pre-auction and real-time auctions.
 In pre-auctions, bidders only submit a single sealed offer on their property of interest.
 When the pre-auction period ends, the auction coordinator reviews the offers, notifies participants, and sets another deadline for them to submit their highest and best offers.
 After this new deadline, the seller reviews and accepts the best offer, concluding the pre-auction process.
-Note that all bidding information remains confidential throughout the pre-auction process.
+Note that all real estate bidding platforms all information remains confidential throughout the pre-auction process.
 However, the coordinator sends all participants notifications when sellers accept an offer.

 Real-time online auctions, on the other hand, are more transparent.
 Sellers get 3-day auction cycles.
 The best part about Service Link’s online auctions is that sellers are usually open to negotiation.
 So, if you’re the highest bidder upon the auction’s close but haven’t reached the reserve amount, the bid coordinator can arrange negotiations for a mutually agreeable price.